Skip to main content

 Written by Kristina Patten

-Depending on the pricing plan you are on, you may have the option to add triggers to tasks in your task templates.
+Depending on subscription, you may have the option to add triggers to tasks in your task templates.
 This will significantly help automate your transactions.

-Without triggers on the tasks, you'll have to do extra steps to send emails or text.
+Without triggers on the tasks, you will have to do extra steps to send emails or texts.
 Triggers on tasks even help with adding or removing fields, field sections, and/or templates automatically.

 For a trigger, you would already have the email template applied to the trigger with all of the content including the contact role(s) and file role(s).
 All you would have to do is inspect the email to make sure everything looks good before sending it.
 It may not seem like a lot, but if you have a large amount of emails to send each day, the time you save really adds up.